Janowoj/simple-components/README.md

 // If a user is trying to navigate to another website (precisely we watn to show a link that will take user to another website), we don't want to use this component.
 // Then we want to use a normal anchor tag.

+# Route component implementation:

+// If user is at the /dropdown path right now, we want to show whatever is provided as the children prop.

+// Props are:
+path: '/dropdown'
+children: DropdownPage

+In Route:

+if (currentPath === path) {
+    return children;
+}